mirrulations/API/README.md

     }
   }
 ```
+5. Install the [Data-Product-Kit Repo](https://github.com/mirrulations/Data-Product-Kit) to set up the docker.
+Follow the `ReadMe.md` up to setting up the installations necessary.`LocalTesting.md` instructions.
+Start with section **"Clean Reset"** and then move on to the top of the document.

-5. Launch the API, navigate to the API repo and run the following commands
+6. Launch the API, navigate to the API repo and run the following commands
 ```
 sam build && sam local start-api --env-vars env.json --docker-network shared_network
 ```